CHR-onicles/Whatsapp-bot/README.md

 <br>

-### EPiC Devs
+## Who are EPiC Devs

 <img src="./assets/EPiC Devs README intro.png" alt="EPiC Devs introduction">
 <br>
 <sub>This was <i>painfully</i> done in a README last year when we coined the name for our project :)</sub><br>
 <sub>I definitely didn't take too much time on this :)))</sub>
 <br><br>
-We are a group of exquisitely talented, focused and diligent individuals who excel in our various fields.
+We are a group of exquisitely talented, focused and diligent individuals who consistently exceed expectations.

 Check us out!: